derrickburt/derrickburt.github.io/qgisModel/qgisModel.md

 ### Purpose

 The goal of this lab was to build a model using open source tools to calculate and visualize the distance and direction of census tracts from the central business district of a city.
-Further analyses on the data were also done to understand the demographic structuruingThis can be a useful tool to test geographic theories of [urban growth](https://www.opengeography.org/ch-9-urban-geography.html).
+Further analyses on the data were also done to understand the demographic structure of the city.
+This can be a useful tool to test geographic theories of [urban growth](https://www.opengeography.org/ch-9-urban-geography.html).
 In this exercise, I started out by building a test model on data from Chicago census tracts.
 Once the model was up and running, I tested its transferability on Philadelphia census tracts and updated it.

 ### Data

-Data for this exercise was gathered from U.S. Census websites and compiled into a geopackage.
+Data for this exercise was gathered from the U.S. Census website and compiled into a geopackage.
 The Philadelphia census tract shapefiles were gathered from the Census [Cartographic Boundary Files](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).
 Demographic and Median Gross Rent were gathered from [Fact Finder](https://data.census.gov/cedsci/) and joined to to the shapefile boundaries.

 Download the data from this [geopackage](data/PhiladelphiaData.gpkg)

 ### Download Models